Kluvens/Computer-Science/Networking/transport-layer.md

     - ACK(n)
   - otherwise:
     - ignore
-- sender window size <= 1/2 of sequence number space
+- sender window size <= 1/2 of sequence number space (for example, if window size is 8, the sequence number field in the packet header must be at least 4-bit long (16))
+- the formula for computing the maximum possible window size for selective repeat is 2^(n-1) where n represents the number of bits sequence number field in the packet header

 Animation for Go-back-n and selective repeat: https://www2.tkn.tu-berlin.de/teaching/rn/animations/gbn_sr/